-I graduated with a Doctor of Pharmacy degree from St. John's University in 2009.
-I received my first year post-graduate pharmacy residency training at The Brooklyn Hospital Center in 2010.
-I completed my second year post-graduate residency training in critical care at The University of Chicago Medicine in 2011.
-I currently maintain a clinical practice site at Neurosurgical Intensive Care unit at North Shore University Hospital.
-The hospital is part of the North Shore - LIJ Health system and the Cushing Neuroscience Institute - Brain & Spine Specialists in Long Island, NY.
+Dr. Shafeeq graduated from St. John's University with a Doctor of Pharmacy degree in 2009.
+She received her first year post-graduate pharmacy residency training at The Brooklyn Hospital Center in 2010.
+She completed her second year post-graduate residency training in critical care at The University of Chicago Medicine in 2011.
+She currently maintains a clinical practice site at Surgical/Trauma Intensive Care unit at Nassau University Medical Center.
+The hospital is a certified level I trauma center.

 Tran, T. (2014).
 New oral anticoagulants for atrial fibrillation: are they worth the risk?. pp. 54-64.

 Tran, T., Pharm, J., Manigault, K., and Arya, V. (2013).
 Interleukin-1 Inhibitors’ Role in Gout. .

 I, L. (2012).
 Pharmacotherapy for Acute Respiratory Distress Syndrome.
 Pharmacotherapy.